 Nope.
 Most kids won’t bring up sex and sexuality on their own.
 It can be a difficult subject to talk about, even with permission.
 Playing Barefaced is an easy way to break the ice.

 The 2014 CDC School Health Profile reported less than 1/2 of all high schools and only 1/5 of all middle schools in the US teach all 16 essential sex education topics recommended by the CDC.
 Research shows parents and caregivers can be the most ideal sex educators for their kids because they can respond to their questions and individual needs.

 No. Research shows that adolescents who have consistent, open conversations with their parents about sex are less likely to be sexually active at a young age and more likely to act responsibly when they feel ready.

 Try getting creative by choosing a card as a conversation starter.
-You could temporarily omit cards that you know will cause resistance.
-Or, just leave the game out to be browsed through whenever.
-Create an opportunity and see what happens!
+You could temporarily omit cards and work up to them.
+Or, just leave the game out.
+Sometimes playing with friends helps too.